 Tax-exempt organizations, including churches, may qualify for a Google Ad Grant.
 A Google Ad Grant recipient receives $10,000 of in-kind advertising every month from Google Ads, an online advertising service from Google.
 To verify an applicant’s tax-exempt status, Google currently confirms that each applicant is listed on GuideStar’s charitable organization database.
 GuideStar obtains information from the IRS Master File, IRS Forms 990 and 990-EZ, and the nonprofits themselves.
 A church that has not applied for recognition of its tax-exempt status likely will not appear in GuideStar’s database and, at least initially, will not be eligible for a Google Ad Grant.
-A church interested in being listed in GuideStar’s database, therefore, must reach out to GuideStar and provide additional information to confirm its tax-exempt status (click here for more information on this process).
+A church interested in being listed in GuideStar’s database, therefore, must reach out to GuideStar and provide additional information to confirm its tax-exempt status.
 In addition, an applicant for a Google Ad Grant must agree to abide by Google’s program policies, which includes a non-discrimination policy which may not align with certain churches’ religious beliefs.

 AmazonSmile is a program in which Amazon donates 0.5% of the price of eligible AmazonSmile purchases to charitable organizations selected by customers.
 An organization wishing to participate in this program must register with Amazon.
 Like Google, Amazon currently uses GuideStar to verify that each applicant is qualified under section 501(c)(3) of the Code and requires that each applicant affirm its non-discrimination policy (click here for more information).